 About Chinese Medicine

-It is one of the most ancient forms of medicine known, is a great treasure house and enormously powerful science.
+It is one of the most ancient forms of medicine known and it is a great treasure house as an enormously powerful science.
 This is largely because it is a very specific and comprehensive practice in using Acupuncture, custom made Individual Herbal Preparations, Nutrition and Life-style Recommendations to help the body to regain its overall balance and maintain health in the most natural way possible.

-- In treating both acute and chronic conditions, Oriental Medicine focuses on treating the root cause of illness along with the symptoms, attempting to bring the entire body back into balance.
-Conventional medicine generally focuses on treating the specific complaint and symptoms of disease.
+§ In treating both acute and chronic conditions, Chinese Medicine focuses on treating the root cause of illness along with the symptoms, attempting to bring the entire body back into balance.
+Conventional medicine generally focuses on treating the specific complaint and symptoms of a disease.

-- Acupuncture and Herbal Prescriptions are natural and very safe, and often preferred to conventional drug therapy.
+§ Acupuncture and Herbal Prescriptions are natural and very safe, and are often preferred to conventional drug therapy.
 Tolerance does not build up over time.

 Taking the Pulse is a major aspect of accurate diagnosis which can last anywhere from 1-10 minutes.
 It is a highly developed skill giving information about any imbalances within the individual organs and meridians.

 The Tongue is a map of the body.
 By looking at the color, shape, subtle variations on the tongue and its coat, further information is gathered for diagnosis of the overall health.

 Pulse and Tongue are of foremost importance in diagnosis, however, other methods of examination are also used as support, along with a complete personal history.

 § Nutrition and Diet

 § Essential Oil Therapy